BaconToaster/VALORANT-rich-presence/README.md

 * unrankedc or unratedc:
 	shows that ur playing Unrated, you have to type the match stats for example 9-5.
 To leave the score editing mode type "stop" and then you can set a new mode

+* spikerush:
+	shows that ur playing Spike Rush, no match stats

+* spikerushc:
+	shows that ur playing Spike Rush, you have to type the match stats like in unrankedc and rankedc

+* practice:
+	says that ur practicing

 * lobby:
 	says that ur in lobby